Generic Name: mineral oil (MIN-uh-ral)

 Important safety information:

-- Do NOT take more than the recommended dose or use for longer than prescribed without checking with your doctor.
-This may cause serious side effects.
+- Do not exceed the recommended dose or use Fleet enema for longer than prescribed without checking with your doctor.

-- Stop using Fleet enema and contact your doctor if you have rectal bleeding or fail to have a bowel movement after using Fleet enema.
-These symptoms may indicate a serious condition.
+- Stop use and contact your doctor immediately if you experience rectal bleeding or failure to have a bowel movement after using a laxative.
+This may be a sign of a serious condition.

-- Fleet enema should not be used in CHILDREN younger than 2 years old; safety and effectiveness in these children have not been confirmed.
+- Fleet enema is not recommended for use in CHILDREN younger than 2 years of age.
+Safety and effectiveness in this age group have not been confirmed.

-- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
-You will need to discuss the benefits and risks of using Fleet enema while you are pregnant.
-It is not known if Fleet enema is found in breast milk.
-If you are or will be breast-feeding while you use Fleet enema, check with your doctor.
-Discuss any possible risks to your baby.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using Fleet enema during pregnancy.
+It is unknown if Fleet enema is excreted in breast milk.
+If you are or will be breast-feeding, check with your doctor to discuss the risks to your baby.

 Possible side effects of Fleet enema:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: